anebz/cloud/Accreditations/aws_developer_associate.md

 With IAM variables, you can use policy variables and create a single policy that applies to multiple users.
 You can make a policy that gives each user in the group full programmatic access to a user-specific object (their own "home directory") in S3.

+To check a profile's permissions, use the CLI --dry-run option, which checks the permissions but doesn't make the request.

+To check unused IAM roles, use Access advisor feature on IAM console.
+IAM access analyzer lets you see AWS resources that are shared with an external entity, it lets you identify unintended access to your resources and data.

 > Cognito

 Web identity federation (WIF) allows users to authenticate with a WI provider (WIP): Google, Facebook, Amazon.
 The user authenticates first with the Web ID provider and receives an authentication token, which is exchanged for a temp AWS credentials allowing them to assume an IAM role.

 * Cognito **user pools**: manage user directories, user sign-up and sign-in directly, or via WIPs.
 It acts as an identity broker, handling all interaction with WIPs and uses push sync with SNS to push updates and sync user data across devices.
+User pools let you create customizable authentication and authorization solutions for your REST APIs.
 * Cognito **identity pools** allow temporary, privilege-limited access for users. unique identities for your users and authenticate them with identity providers
 * Cognito **Sync** allows cross device data sync without requiring your own backend.

+STS is a web service enabling you to request temporary, limited-privilege credentials for IAM users or for users you authenticate.
+But it's not supported by API gateway.

 STS AssumeRoleWithWebIdentity is part of the security token service, it allows users who have authenticated with a web identity provider to access AWS resources.
 If successful, STS returns temporary credentials.
 AssumedRoleUser ARN and assumedRoleID are used to programatically reference the temporary credentials, not an IAM role or user.

 ### Encryption

-* KMS, key management service. useful for sensitive information.
+* KMS, key management service, for creating and storing encryption keys. useful for sensitive information.
 KMS encryption keys are regional.
+Up to 4KB can be encrypted.
+For anything bigger, consider envelope encryption.
 * CMK, customer master key, can encrypt/decrypt the data key, and this data key is used to encrypt/decrypt your data.
 This is called envelope encryption, and the reason to use it is that this way only the data key goes over the network, not the data.
 * To request server-side encryption using the object creation REST APIs, provide the x-amz-server-side-encryption request header.